opensearch-project/documentation-website/_opensearch/rest-api/document-apis/update-by-query.md

 Parameter | Type | Description
 :--- | :--- | :--- | :---
 &lt;index&gt; | String | Comma-separated list of indices to update.
-To update all indices, use * or omit this parameter. allow_no_indices | String | Whether to ignore wildcards that don’t match any indices.
-Default is true. analyzer | String | Analyzer to use in the query string. analyze_wildcard | Boolean | Whether the update operation should include wildcard and prefix queries in the analysis.
+To update all indices, use * or omit this parameter. allow_no_indices | Boolean | Whether to ignore wildcards that don’t match any indices.
+Default is `true`. analyzer | String | Analyzer to use in the query string. analyze_wildcard | Boolean | Whether the update operation should include wildcard and prefix queries in the analysis.
 Default is false. conflicts | String | Indicates to OpenSearch what should happen if the update by query operation runs into a version conflict.
 Valid options are `abort` and `proceed`.
 Default is `abort`.